aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

 - AvdTestBGP (Ansible tags: `bgp_check`)
   - VerifyBGPSpecificPeers: Validate IP BGP and BGP EVPN sessions state.
   - VerifyRoutingProtocolModel: Validate ArBGP is configured and operating.
+    - *This test is currently being run on devices that do not have a BGP configuration, which is not the actual behavior of `eos_validate_state`.*

 - AvdTestReloadCause (Ansible tags: `reload_cause`, `optional`, `never`)
   - VerifyReloadCause: Validate last reload cause.
 (Optional)